UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 To avoid unexpected charges when moving, it’s important to plan your utility disconnects, document final meter readings, and return equipment promptly.

-Moving represents a fresh start, and the last thing you want is old financial baggage following you to your new doorstep.
-By taking the time to properly schedule your disconnects, documenting your final meter readings, and returning your equipment promptly, you can close this chapter cleanly.
+Moving represents a fresh start, and you do not want old financial baggage following you to your new doorstep.
+By taking the time to properly schedule your disconnects, documenting your final readings, and returning your equipment promptly, you close this chapter cleanly.
 A few minutes of planning today prevents hours of phone calls and billing disputes tomorrow, leaving you free to focus on settling into your new home.

 How far in advance to cancel utilities?

-We recommend contacting your utility providers at least two weeks before your move.
-This gives them ample time to schedule a final reading.
-However, if you are in a pinch, many major providers can process a cancellation request with just 3 to 5 days’ notice, though smaller municipal providers may take longer.
+Contact your utility providers two to four weeks before your move.
+This advance notice gives them ample time to schedule a final reading and dispatch technicians.
+While major providers occasionally process requests with 3 to 5 days’ notice, smaller municipal providers require much more time.

 Do I have to cancel utilities when moving if I am renting?

-Yes, if the utility account is in your name, you must contact the provider to cancel or transfer it.
-If the utilities are included in your rent and paid directly to the landlord, the landlord typically handles the service, and you do not need to call the utility company.
+Yes, if the utility account is in your name, you must contact the provider to cancel or transfer the service.
+If the utilities are included in your rent and paid directly to the landlord, the landlord handles the service, and you do not need to call the utility company.

 Can I cancel utilities online?